The new speed limits

 The lower speed limits are in line with national trends toward lower urban speed limits to support safety.
 Lower traffic speeds reduce the likelihood of a crash and make all types of crashes less likely to lead to death or a life-changing injury.
 A person hit at 35 mph is three times as likely to die as someone hit at 25 mph.

-Reducing speed limits is one of the key strategies in the Minneapolis Vision Zero Action Plan, which outlines key steps for the next three years to advance the City’s goal of ending traffic deaths and injuries on City streets by 2027.
+Reducing speed limits is one of the key strategies in the Minneapolis Vision Zero Action Plan.
+The plan outlines key steps for the next three years to advance the City’s goal of ending traffic deaths and injuries on City streets by 2027.

-No single speed-related action alone will lead to safe speeds
+No single speed-related action alone will lead to safer speeds.

 - Policy changes

 - Street design